delventhalz/zacis.me/README.md

 If you happen to run into a bug particular to your setup, I would of course appreciate a [GitHub issue](https://github.com/delventhalz/zacis.me/issues/new).
-If you can include your screen/window size, browser, and platform, with the issue, so much the better.
+If you can include your screen/window size, browser, and platform, so much the better.

 ## License